hashicorp/katakoda/vault-terraform/step3.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```

-Terraform has a state file to keep track of what has been created.
-Therefore, it identifies that the only change needs to be made is the addition of the `team-edu`.
+The output shows 1 to add and nothing to change or destroy.
+This is because Terraform has a state file to keep track of current state and identifies that the only change needs to be made is the addition of the `team-edu`.

 ```
 terraform apply -auto-approve